nicksheerin/nick_sheerin/_pages/certifications.md

 Here are some of my courses I have taken to explore my interests and to gain new skills.

+## Intermediate Python3

+(Received 12/31/2023)

+This [course](https://www.codecademy.com/learn/learn-intermediate-python-3) was a good way for me to get introduced some more concepts and capabilities in Python.
+I particularly enjoyed learning more about OOP principles and unit testing, which were directly related to things I needed to implement in some other projects.

 ## PyTorch for Deep Learning with Python Bootcamp

 (Received 04/19/2023)